microsoft/planetary-computer-tasks/datasets/sentinel-3/collection/sentinel-3-olci-lfr-l2-netcdf/description.md

 * terrestrial Chlorophyll index file
 * integrated water vapor over water file.

-Each variable is contained within a separate NetCDF file, and is cataloged by an asset on each Item (`ogvi` for the vegetation index, )
+Each variable is contained within a separate NetCDF file, and is cataloged as an asset in each Item.

 Several associated variables are also provided in the annotations data files: